-- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil; - the price and quantity of imports of foreign, and exports of domestic, oil, natural gas and NGLs including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in or among the Middle East, Africa, South America and Russia; - the level of global exploration and production; - the level of global inventories; - events that impact global market demand; - · prevailing prices on local price indexes in the areas in which we operate; - localized and global supply and demand fundamentals and transportation availability; - weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - · domestic, local and foreign governmental regulation and taxes.
+- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil; - the price and quantity of imports of foreign, and exports of domestic, oil, natural gas and NGLs including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in or among the Middle East, Africa, South America and Russia; - the level of global exploration and production;

+- the level of global inventories; - events that impact global market demand; - prevailing prices on local price indexes in the areas in which we operate; - localized and global supply and demand fundamentals and transportation availability; - weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - domestic, local and foreign governmental regulation and taxes.

-The daily spot prices for NYMEX Henry Hub natural gas ranged from a high of \$3.78 per MMBtu to a low of \$1.74 per MMBtu in 2023, and the daily spot prices for NYMEX West Texas Intermediate crude oil ranged from a high of \$96.37 per barrel to a low of \$66.61 per barrel during the same period.
-While oil and natural gas prices were substantially lower in 2023 than they were in 2022, the markets for these commodities have historically been volatile, and these markets will likely continue to be volatile in the future.
+The first of month prices for NYMEX Henry Hub natural gas ranged from a high of \$3.43 per MMBtu to a low of \$1.58 per MMBtu in 2024, and the calendar month average prices for NYMEX West Texas Intermediate crude oil ranged from a high of \$84.39 per barrel to a low of \$69.37 per barrel during the same period.
+Natural gas prices were substantially lower in 2024 than they were in 2023, while oil prices were relatively consistent in 2024 and 2023.
+The markets for these commodities have historically been volatile, and these markets will likely continue to be volatile in the future.
 In addition, the market price for natural gas in the Appalachian Basin continues to be lower relative to NYMEX Henry Hub as a result of the significant increases in the supply of natural gas in the Northeast region in recent years.
 NGLs are made up of ethane, propane, isobutane, normal butane and natural gasoline, all of which have different uses and different pricing characteristics, which adds further volatility to the pricing of NGLs.
 Due to the volatility of commodity prices, we are unable to predict future potential movements in the market prices for natural gas, oil and NGLs at our ultimate sales points and, thus, cannot predict the ultimate impact of prices on our operations.

 Prolonged low, and/or significant or extended declines in, natural gas, NGLs and oil prices may adversely affect our revenues, operating income, cash flows and financial position, particularly if we are unable to control our development costs during periods of lower natural gas, NGLs and oil prices.
 Declines in prices could also adversely affect our drilling activities and the amount of natural gas, NGLs and oil that we can produce economically, which may result in our having to make significant downward adjustments to the value of our assets and could cause us to incur non-cash impairment charges to earnings in future periods.
 Reductions in cash flows from lower commodity prices have required us to reduce our capital spending and could reduce our production and our reserves, negatively affecting our future rate of growth.
 Lower prices for natural gas, NGLs and oil may also adversely affect our credit ratings and result in a reduction in our borrowing capacity and access to other capital.
-We are also exposed to the risk of non-performance by our hedge counterparties in the event that changes, positive or negative, in natural gas prices result in our derivative contracts having a positive fair value in our favor.
-Further, adverse economic and market conditions could negatively affect the collectability of our trade receivables and cause our hedge counterparties to be unable to perform their obligations or to seek bankruptcy protection.
+We are also exposed to the risk of non-performance by our hedge counterparties in the event that changes, positive or negatively affect the collectability of our trade receivables and cause our hedge counterparties to be unable to perform their obligations or to seek bankruptcy protection.